TheRenegadeCoder/sample-programs-website/docs/projects/factorial/coffeescript/index.md

     usage()

 console.log main()

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Coffeescript](https://sampleprograms.io/languages/coffeescript) was written by:
+Factorial in [Coffeescript](https://sampleprograms.io/languages/coffeescript) was written by:

 - Hanyuan Li
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:14:45.
-The solution was first committed on Oct 11 2019 21:51:03.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution